rubnx/global-site-data-basic/README.md

+# NOTE

+This plugin is the precursor of Global Site Data.
+It has a way simpler interface and fields cannot be added or deleted because they are hardcoded.
+But it is robust.

 # Global Site Data Plugin

 A WordPress plugin that allows you to manage global site data fields from a centralized admin page and use them anywhere on your site with simple placeholder syntax.